andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-03.md

 }
 ```

-The contruct properties allow us to pass in the event bus to subscribe to.
+The construct properties allow us to pass in the event bus to subscribe to.
 We create our Lambda function, along with a rule that will listen to all domain events in the application.
 Finally, we add our Lambda function as the target for the rule.

 The final step is to define a stack and add it to the application.